Download document: Samaritans Open Letter to the Fire Minister

 48.6 kb - PDF

-Join the call for Government to properly resource, support and train emergency responders in suicide prevention
+Join the call for government to properly resource, support and train emergency responders in suicide prevention

-That’s why we’re calling on the Government to make sure all emergency service workers have the suicide prevention training they need, as well as the time and resources to learn - and put what they’ve learned into action - to help save lives.
+That’s why we’re calling on the government to make sure all emergency service workers have the suicide prevention training they need, as well as the time and resources to learn - and put what they’ve learned into action - to help save lives.

 Hundreds of us have taken action together; inviting our local MPs to events with frontline workers, and sharing emergency services’ suicide-related call out figures with our newspapers and politicians.
 We’ve achieved national news coverage, and alerted our communities to the issue by getting editors’ letters published across England in regional news.
-This is huge!

 Emergency responders have joined Samaritans staff to meet MPs, who also joined us at Party Conferences.
-And thanks to all of us acting together – a swathe of MPs have backed the campaign and used their influence to push us closer to getting this life-saving training in place.
-And it’s working:
+And thanks to all of us acting together a swathe of MPs have backed the campaign and used their influence to push us closer to getting this life-saving training in place.
+And it’s working.

 The Government has announced that new police recruits and supervisors will receive protected time for suicide prevention training as part of the new Policing White Paper.
 You can read more about this win in our blog piece.

 We’ve also been invited to two ministerial roundtables at the Home Office, one on suicide prevention, the other on officer wellbeing - which feed into this work.
-This means we have a seat at the table with the right people in Government who make decisions about policing.
+This means we have a seat at the table with the right people in government who make decisions about policing.

 Thanks to all of our efforts, the National Fire Chiefs Council has now:

-These are huge strides forward!
+These are huge strides forward.
 But we won’t stop here.

 48.6 kb - PDF

 Suicide-related callouts to Fire and Rescue Services have tripled in the last decade.
 However, firefighters often don’t have the adequate training or wellbeing support to deal with these sorts of incidents.
 Now that Police Officers are being offered this training, it is only right that firefighters receive it too.
-Will you add your name to show the Government how much this is needed?

 This campaign is focused on emergency workers in England, but we work across all four nations of the UK and also in Ireland to influence suicide prevention policy in a range of ways to achieve our mission that fewer people die by suicide.